Danielfordd/consider_the_drink/featureslist.md

-# FEATURES & User Stories
-A website that suggests cocktails based off of user ingredients.

-As a typical user I would like to put in ingredients and receive cocktail suggestions without logging in.

-As a typical user I would like to save my ingredients to my bar after logging in.

-MVP Features, User Stories, and Data Schema are outlined below, along withstretch goals/features.

 ## Features - MVP
 - [ ] Site-wide navigation element
 - [ ] Signed-out Homepage that includes information about the site,link to signup/login, and container to input ingredients with current ingredients container below and results to right.